GerardHarkema/railtrack/documentation/setup_marklin_railbox_bridge.md

 [Connectiontable Railbox Bridge](https://docs.google.com/spreadsheets/d/1lZ0bYcd9MC5ZJBcrFeeLdLd2YKi_yTghrkXhHs3W9o0/edit?usp=sharing)

+_Warning for the assambly/wireing_:
+* _Before connecting the output of the step-down converter to the rest of the system, adjust the output voltage to 5 Volts_
+* _Solder only in inner rows headers on the ESP32 device_

 Connections to the Marklin Railbox can be made by:
 * Soldering wires to the PCB of the Railbox, see image below